smrtab/animus/README.md

 For convenience' sake all logs from containers are mounted to Docker host in root's logs folder of project.
 Logs are separated to app/, nginx/, /msmtp folders

+From source/ folder it compiles output bundle of angular's files into client/ folder.
+Further they will be treat as static by nginx server.
+Caching of static is disabled at the moment (sendfile = off)

 ### TODO
 Due to development state of projects and therefore it lacks some useful feature:
 1) Stronger validation on client side and server side